Brux Night Guard

 The Best Engineered Mouth Guard for Teeth Grinding and Clenching.

 Why Choose the Brux Night Guard?Bruxism is the medical term for clenching or grinding teeth.
 While teeth clenching and grinding is usually done at night when you sleep, it can also happen during the day.
-Nighttime teeth grinding causes excessively worn or chipped teeth, jaw pain, headaches, and a number of other painful symptoms.
+Nighttime teeth grinding can cause excessively worn or chipped teeth, jaw pain, headaches, and a number of other painful symptoms.
 The remedy is often a dental night guard.